puzzle-herrings/advent-hunt-site/README.md

 There are three states to the hunt website:

-- Before the hunt is "live"
+- `PREHUNT`: Before the hunt is "live" and the hunt story is revealed
-- While the hunt is "live"
+- `LIVE`: While the hunt is "live"
-- After the hunt has "ended"
+- `ENDED`: After the hunt has "ended"—leaderboard is frozen, solutions are posted

-The variable `HUNT_IS_LIVE_DATETIME` optionally lets you switch control behavior before and after a nominal "start" time for the hunt.
-A context processor `hunt_is_live` sets a boolean context variable `hunt_is_live` indicating whether the current time is before or after `HUNT_IS_LIVE_DATETIME`.
-If not set, it will be set to the current time when the application starts up.
+These hunt states are controlled by two environment variables `HUNT_IS_LIVE_DATETIME` and `HUNT_IS_ENDED_DATETIME`.
+The current time is then checked against these two timestamps.
+If not set, `HUNT_IS_LIVE_DATETIME` is set to the current time at application start, and `HUNT_IS_ENDED_DATETIME` is set to 31 days in the future.

 #### HTML Metadata